imagej/imagej.github.io/pages/How_to_write_your_own_viewer_for_TrackMate.md

 eh).

 There is way to do that, just by tuning the SciJava annotation:

+{% include amsidebox-right text='To make a TrackMate module available in TrackMate, but not visible in the GUI menus, use the annotation parameter `visible = false`' %}

 So editing the header of our ViewFactory to make it look like: